TUDSSL/dsicts/README.md

 - _Group Project_: List of available projects will be posted on _September 4, 2025 15:45_.
 Submission deadline for the group project report is _24 October 2025 15:45_ (i.e. the start of the lecture where selected groups will provide their project group results).

-- _Exam and Exam Resit_: Exam is scheduled for (to be announced) and exam resit is scheduled for (to be announced).
+- _Exam and Exam Resit_: Exam is scheduled for 6th of November at 13:30 and will take place in [ME-Hall I (34.D-1-200)](https://esviewer.tudelft.nl/space/13).
+The resit exam is scheduled for 21st of January at 13:30 and will take place in [ME-Hall H (34.D-1-100)](https://esviewer.tudelft.nl/space/12).

 ## This Course is Looking for Your Feedback